Suspect in Charlie Kirk shooting likely to face charges Tuesday before first court hearing

 FBI Director Kash Patel said Monday on the Fox News Channel show “Fox & Friends” that DNA evidence has linked Robinson to a towel wrapped around a rifle found near the Utah Valley campus and a screwdriver recovered from the rooftop where the fatal shot was fired.

-Before the shooting, Robinson wrote in a note that he had an opportunity to take out Kirk and was going to do it, according to Patel.
+Before the shooting, Robinson wrote in a note that he had an opportunity to take out Kirk and was going to do it, according to Patel, who separately addressed the Kirk investigation at a Senate Judiciary Committee hearing on Tuesday in Washington.

 Investigators are working on finding a motive for the attack, Utah's governor said Sunday, adding that more information may come out once Robinson appears for his initial court hearing.